MaazMS/Docker/introduction/README.md

 ## Introduction
+1. What is docker?
+    Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
-1.  why we need docker ?
+3.  why we need docker ?
 Example
     Requirement to setup end-to-end an applicattion with different technology like web server using nodejs, database mongoDB
     messages system radis and orchestration ansible.